andristarr/Fordragon/README.md

 - Runner

   - The actual server
-  - Implementation is aimed to be 8 TICK for now
+  - Implementation is aimed to be 8 TICK for now (this will result in a delay of 125 ms + network)
   - Has the following opcodes:
     - Movement, Auth, Existence, Spawn
   - The server consumes these packets on multiple threads and then updates its internal state based on that